-Hazard 3.2.2 Hazardous event: Ignition of vented gases in the vent line Node Gas vent line.
+Node Gas vent line.
 Potential causes Open gas valve on the engine vent line when switching from hydrogen to diesel, or in longer periods due to internal leak or valve open unintended.
 Potential consequences Increased fuel consumption.
 Explosion in the vent line or at the vent outlet in the open air.
-Possible preventive and mitigation Design vent line and outlet for explosion pressure.
-Gas detection and alarm in vent line/vent mast measures The end of the gas pipe for the engine has a blow-off vent pipe with a vent valve to enable evacuation and purging of the gas piping.
+Possible preventive and mitigation design measures Design vent line and outlet for explosion pressure.
+Gas detection and alarm in vent line/vent mast.
+Notes The end of the gas pipe for the engine has a blow-off vent pipe with a vent valve to enable evacuation and purging of the gas piping.
 The piping is double-walled up to the vent pipe, similar to that for LNG.
 The flexible compensator for the vent pipe is a single failure point.
-A leak test before starting should be performed to ensure high level of integrity (testing with hydrogen).
-Notes When switching from hydrogen operation to diesel operation all the hydrogen between the GVU and the engine will be vented to the open air and form a cloud which can ignite.
+A leak test before starting should be performed to ensure high level of integrity (testing with hydrogen) When switching from hydrogen operation to diesel operation all the hydrogen between the GVU and the engine will be vented to the open air and form a cloud which can ignite.
 Self-ignition in the outlet has a high probability.
 Hence, the vent line should be designed for ignition and possible detonation.
 This scenario must be calculated and handled.
 The outlet of the vent pipe needs to be led to a safe place.
 The outlet is arranged separately, not led to the vent mast for hydrogen tanks.
 The vent valve could be stuck in the open position.
-Depending on the valve position and the fuel consumption, it is possible for the valve to leak significantly without detection since the pressure drop in the fuel system might not be adequate for detection.
+Depending on the valve position and the fuel The vent value could be stuck in the open position.
+Depending on the value position and the iden consumption, it is possible for the value to leak significantly without detection since the pressure drop the fuel system might not be adequate for detection.
 Such leaks could become apparent during higher fuel consumption or manifest as a "peculiar noise from the roof".
 This is a situation that requires further investigation.
-It could be an option not to install such a vent valve, as it may not strictly be needed.
+It could be an option not to install such a vent value, as it may not strictly be needed.
 Could vent from the GVU DBB.
 Consider hydrogen detection in the vent mast or any other vents.
-However, this vent valve is used in normal operation, i.e., causing alarm in normal operation.
-Conclusion/ summary The gas vent line from the engines, including the vent outlet, should be designed to withstand ignition and possible detonation.
+However, this vent value is used in normal operation, i.e., causing alarm in normal operation.